 Now all I have to do is hit “Publish.”
 Be sure and save your work, while you’re editing, to be safe.
 Also, make sure your page is optimized for mobile viewers.
 See the desktop and mobile icons?

 My mobile site is looking pretty good, but you may have to arrange elements to get it right.

 You can change the URL to your page if you’d like.
 You’ll have this option when you press “Save.”
 Instead of it saying “Mysite-3,” I changed the end of the URL to “mybestlandingpage.”

 You can also connect your landing page to your own custom domain if you want.
 I don’t do that for my landing pages, however.

 Landing pages are simple to create, and don’t take a lot of time.
-They’re amazing for generating leads, and increasing conversions.
-If you haven’t made a landing page yet, jump in head first, and create yours today!
-You’ll be pleasantly surprised at how easy it is.
+They’re amazing for generating leads and increasing conversions.
+If you haven’t made a landing page yet, jump in head first and create yours today!
+You’ll be pleasantly surprised how user-friendly the process is.
 Create your free account here.